Meeting Rooms

 Eligibility

 First priority is given to library programs and meetings.
-Partner programs are given second priority, partners include organizations that regularly collaborate with the library.
+Partner programs are given second priority; partners include organizations that regularly collaborate with the library.
 Partners are not guaranteed meeting room space.
-The remaining available times are available for use by individuals and organizations on a first-come, first-served basis.
+The remaining times may be reserved on a first-come, first-served basis.

 Scheduling

-Meeting rooms are available for reservation during library operating hours Monday – Saturday.
+Meeting rooms are available for reservation within available meeting room hours Monday to Saturday.

-Reservations must be made by an adult who will be held responsible for any damage incurred to the building or equipment and must be in charge of any children/minors under age 18 attending the meeting.
+Reservations must be made by an adult who will be held responsible for any damage incurred to the building or equipment and must be in charge of any children/minors under age 18 attending the meeting or event.

-A meeting room application form must be turned in and approved for each room request and must be on file before reservations will be confirmed.
+A meeting room agreement form must be turned in and approved by a library staff member before reservations will be confirmed.
+All approved agreement forms will remain on file for the calendar year.

 Library and Library-sponsored meetings have priority and PHL reserves the right to preempt any scheduled meeting.
 The Library will make every effort to give advance notices of such preemption.